-At first, I talked about it around me, and I realized that very few people knew Padel.
-I thought that I had such a pleasure to discover this sport, that I had to share.
+At first, I talked about it around me, and I realized that very few people knew the Padel.
+I told myself that I had taken such pleasure in discovering this sport, that I had to share.

 I did some research, and I saw that many clubs were starting to open up all over France, but only one was in Indoor in Ile de France.

 So it was a boon, and that to strengthen my desire to open in the Val d'Oise.